Cycling in Albania

 Albanians seem to thrive on danger.
-The main road north out of Tirana has the width and traffic of a British motorway but without any road markings or a central reservation.
+The main road north out of Tirana had the width and traffic of a British motorway but without any road markings or a central reservation.
 To add to the excitement, all the manhole covers had been stolen.
-One of the holes was large enough to lose a Mini and, obviously, there were no warnings of any kinds.
-Only a stuntman with a deathwish would want to travel at speeds faster than those of a pushbike.
+One of the holes was large enough to lose a Mini and, obviously, there were no warnings of any kind.
+Only a stuntman with a deathwish would want to travel at speeds faster than those of a bicycle.

 The biggest problem is that the roads aren't up to the increasing traffic.
 The road below, about the width of a British country lane, is the main road from the city of Elbasan to Tirana.
 It's basically the country's M1.

-Traffic is fast (where it can be) but, probably because you're an oddity on their roads, you'll get a wide berth.
-Drivers do like to give you an annoying blast of their horn before overtaking you.
+Traffic is fast (where it can be) but, probably because you're an oddity on their roads and Albanian drivers are used to dealing with horse and carts, you'll get a wide berth.
+Drivers do like to give you an annoying blast of their horn before overtaking.

 Albania's Accommodation & Costs

 I stayed at two hotels.
-A basic room in Tirana cost €20 whereas one in the Hotel Rozafa, a wonderfully concrete, communist monster in Shkoder, cost €15 and included breakfast.
+A basic room in Tirana cost €20 whereas one in the Hotel Rozafa, a wonderful concrete communist monster in Shkoder, cost €15 and included breakfast.

 Food was cheap and if you avoided the swish bit of Tirana - 'swish' is relative here - beer was cheap too.
 In a backstreet bar in Shkoder I paid €1.20 for a half litre of beer.
 From a takeaway across the road a whole roast chicken and a giant trayful of spuds - look, I was hungry, alright? - only came to €3.20.